 What are your top 3 favorite neighborhoods?

-- Ranelagh – I love this neighborhood and have a couple friends that live here.
+Ranelagh – I love this neighborhood and have a couple of friends that live here.
 It is so cute and nice.
-It has it’s own main street with shops, pubs and restaurant but is more of a neighborhood vibe.
+It has it’s own main street with shops, pubs, and restaurants but is more of a neighborhood vibe.
 I particularly love Urban Health, which has the best protein pancakes and avocado toast you could ask for.

 Where would you tell people to stay if they were visiting?